-The SLAS Library functions as a center of learning and enjoyment for students on a daily basis.
+The SLAS Library functions as a center of learning and enjoyment for students daily.
 The Library also serves as a resource center with written, audio-visual, computer-based, and graphic resources.
 The Library program encourages students to use the library for both learning and leisure.
-Students become familiar with proper use and care of the library systems and resources.
+Students become familiar with the proper use and care of the library systems and resources.
 They are taught to select appropriate reference materials and to collect, organize, and present information effectively for research assignments.
 Through literary appreciation, students build awareness and appreciation of different literary forms.

 If a book is damaged or lost, the librarian will impose a fine.
 The librarian is always available to review the details in case you have questions.
-The damaged/lost fine for soft cover books is 100 RMB.
-The damaged/lost fine for hardcover books is 200 RMB.